The Unique Life And Mysterious Death Of Bison Dele

 The life of Brian Williams was always a mystery, right down to what to call him.
 For the first three decades of his life, the former NBA player and 1997 champion with the Chicago Bulls was known as Williams, an enigmatic forward with unfulfilled potential and off-court interests and issues of dizzying complexity.
 For the last four years of his life, he was known as Bison Dele, a man who walked away from $36 million in potential NBA revenue to live a nomad’s life literally across the world.
 And on July 8 – every July 8 – he is remembered for the way his life ended, even if no one knows quite how that came to be.

-Although his body was never recovered, his death is considered by all who investigated it to be a murder, and even more ghastly, it apparently came at the hands of his own brother, who himself died by his own hand two months later.
+Although his body was never recovered, his death is considered by all who investigated it to be a homicide, and even more ghastly, his death apparently came at the hands of his own brother, who himself died by his own hand two months later.

 That life was lived, however, against all the norms and assumptions we ascribe to athletes of his prowess and accumulated wealth.
 But still, the question persists: What exactly happened, and why, on that boat in the waters off Tahiti on July 8, 2002?

 The man who came to be known as Bison Dele was born as Brian Williams in 1969.
 He quickly found himself propelled into the life of fame he would encounter as a professional basketball player years later.
 His father, Eugene Williams, was a singer in the second iteration of the popular music group, The Platters.